Treefrog/Handbook/Manual/overtime.md

 > Many Frogs are Exempt, anyway

-- Many people at Treefrog to not qualify for overtime anyway under ESA regulations.
+- Many people at Treefrog do not qualify for overtime anyway under ESA regulations.
 You can check if you qualify for overtime hours here: [Exempted Frogs](Manual/Exempt.md).
-The rule of thumb is, if you are in IT or have "Manager" in your title, you are exempted.
+The rule of thumb is, if you are an IT Professional or perform managerial or supervisory functions on a regular basis, you are exempted.

 > Not all Frogweb Hours are actually Paid Hours